-Grafanaki, S. (in press).
-Learning from Research: Therapists’ perspective on the benefits & challenges of participating in a longitudinal, systematic case-study, Counselling and Psychotherapy Research, Fall volume.
+Grafanaki, S. (2012).
+Learning from research: Therapists’ perspective on the benefits & challenges of participating in a longitudinal, systematic case-study, Counselling and Psychotherapy Research, 12 (3), 194-203.

 Grafanaki, S. (2010): Special Issue Editorial: "Counsellors in the making": Research on Counselling Training and formative experiences of trainee counsellors.
 Special Issue on Counselling and Psychotherapy Training.
 Counselling & Psychotherapy Research (CPR), vol. 10 (2), 71-82.

 Grafanaki, S (2010) Editorial Special Section: Counsellors in Training: Journeys of Professional Transformation, Special Section on Counselling and Psychotherapy Training.
 Counselling & Psychotherapy Research (CPR), vol. 10 (3)

 Guirguis-Younger, M., & Grafanaki, S. (2008).
 Narrative Accounts of Volunteers in Palliative Care Settings, American Journal of Hospice and Palliative Medicine, vol. 24 (6).

 Grafanaki, S., Brennan, M., Holmes, S., Tang, K. & Alvarez, S. (2007) “In Search of Flow”: Identifying the Necessary Ingredients of Peak Moments of Therapy Interaction, Journal of Person-Centred and Experiential Psychotherapies, vol 6 (4).

 Grafanaki, S. (in preparation): The Client’s perspective on the benefits and challenges of participating in a longitudinal case study, Counselling & Psychotherapy Research